Home BrittanyA getaway to Bénodet in Brittany

 _

-If you want to discover the town, but also venture a little further, you can take the seaside bike path to get around faster, which will also allow you to see some beautiful landscapes.
-As for us, we rented bikes to pedal to the southern tip of Bénodet and go see Letty beach and the Mer Blanche, which I mentioned in the introduction.
+If you want to discover the town, but also venture a little further, you can take the seaside bike path to get around faster, which will also allow you to see some very beautiful landscapes.
+For our part, we hopped on rental bikes to pedal to the southern tip of Bénodet and go see the Letty beach and the White Sea that I mentioned in the introduction.

 Cyclists on a rocky coastal path in Bénodet, Brittany.